 We are in the midst of a plastic crisis.

-Every year, 350 million tonnes of plastic waste is generated, only a fraction of which is collected and recycled.
+Every year, around 390 million tonnes of plastic waste is generated, only a fraction of which is collected and recycled.
 In addition, despite an increasing number of voluntary corporate pledges and regulatory pressure, more single-use plastic waste is being generated than ever before.
 The Breaking the Plastic Wave report estimates that by 2040, there will be a $40 billion funding gap to finance the collection and management of municipal plastic waste.

 Without the mobilization of capital, plastic will continue to leak into nature or be managed in ways that prevent its circulation.